Upabjojr/sympy/docs/tutorial/matrices.rst

     ⎣⎣ 0 ⎦  ⎣0⎦  ⎣ 1  ⎦⎦

-To find the eigenvalues of a matrix, use method :meth:`~diofant.matrices.matrices.MatrixBase.eigenvals`.
-It returns a dictionary of roots including its multiplicity (similar to the output of :func:`~diofant.polys.polyroots.roots` function).
+To find the eigenvalues of a matrix, use method :meth:`~sympy.matrices.matrices.MatrixBase.eigenvals`.
+It returns a dictionary of roots including its multiplicity (similar to the output of :func:`~sympy.polys.polyroots.roots` function).

     >>> M = Matrix([[3, -2, 4, -2], [5, +3, -3, -2],
     ...
 [5, -2, 2, -2], [5, -2, -3, +3]])